vatpac-technology/pilot-procedures/docs/local-procedures/Class C/sydney.md

 | To the NORTH and EAST | 16L/34R |
 | To the SOUTH and WEST | 16R/34L |

 Jet departures to the south may be assigned RWY 16L/34L ad-hoc for traffic management purposes.
-ATC may nominate RWY 16L for all jet departures via WOL instead on an ad-hoc basis.
-This will be informed via ATIS as "DOMESTIC JET DEPARTURES VIA WOL EXPECT RWY 16L".
+ATC may nominate RWY 16L for all jet departures via WOL.
+This will be announced in the ATIS: "DOMESTIC JET DEPARTURES VIA WOL EXPECT RWY 16L".

 !!! note
-    Aircraft which operationally require a different runway to that listed above must notify ATC at Clearance Delivery stage.
+    Aircraft that operationally require a different runway must notify ACD.

 ### Departure Procedures
-VFR aircraft should expect a visual departure, on track to their first waypoint.
+VFR aircraft should expect a visual departure on track to their first waypoint.

-IFR aircraft should expect to be issued with a SID as per below:
+IFR aircraft should expect a SID, as per below:

 | Aircraft Type | Runway | First Waypoint | SID |
 | --- | --- | --- | --- |